 When there’s no model railroad waybill, there will be an instruction saying “An Empty Car, Return To”.
 However, entering the destination means that the car now has a place to reach.

 The average waybill currently being used has four steps, and it’s sized in a way that it only displays one step as the time over the card sleeve.

 The waybills are turned between operating sessions to make the car move in a numerical pattern from one location to another.
 Step 1 might direct a loaded car to a receiving industry from the staging yard, and stage 2 can send the empty car back to the original place where it’ll take on another load.

 Why use Car Cards with your Model Train Layout?

-It’s not compulsory to use all four steps of the waybill for one logical operation.
+It’s not compulsory to use all four steps of the model railroad waybill for one logical operation.
 You can use three while leaving one blank if you wish the car to make a stop somewhere, or, if you want the car to move periodically between two points, you can settle for a single side.

 As stated, before but now backed up by facts, the entire process is very modifiable so you can try and test for what you find most feasible.